Skip to main content

 -and-

-1. You must be liable for paying real property taxes on such homestead [primary residence].
+1. You must be liable for paying real property taxes on such a homestead (primary residence).

-The original bill limited the total value of the home.
+The original bill limited the home's total value.
 In the latest version, the home value limit was removed.
 However, you must remember this credit is only for your primary residence, not a rental property.
 You can only claim one primary residence in one county.

 Luckily, the Missouri Department of Revenue has a flowchart to help determine whether you’re eligible for the credit.
 However, just because you meet the state eligibility rules doesn’t mean your county has implemented this new credit program.